 Outings are selected to cater for group interest, ski ability and the current snow and weather conditions.

-AM Final ski tour on the Troll Peninsula, before driving back to Akureyri and catching the evening flight back to Reykjavik.
+AM Final ski tour in the Eastern Fjords, before driving back to Egilsstaðir and catching the evening flight back to Reykjavik.
 PM Night out in Reykjavik!

 Bus to Airport, flights home.

-Your meeting point for this trip is Keflavik International Airport, just outside Reykjavik at 15.30 on Sunday 21st April 2019 (or UK airport(s) depending on peoples’ flights).
+Your meeting point for this trip is in Reykjavik on Saturday 13th April 2024 (or UK airport(s) depending on peoples’ flights).
 If you plan to fly to Keflavik via another route than from the UK, then please let us know.
-Your incoming flight must arrive at Keflavik no later than 15.00 on Sunday afternoon.

 - Collect minibus and onwards transfer to our hotel.

-- Fly Keflavik International airport – home.
-Sunday 28th April.
-Same flight options as the outward leg, into Manchester, London and Edinburgh with Easyjet, Wow and Icelandair.
+- Fly Keflavik International airport – home on Saturday 20th April 2024.
+Same flight options as the outward leg, into Manchester, London, Glasgow and Edinburgh with Easyjet, BA and Icelandair.

-- Taxi/bus transfer will be arranged for journeys between airport – hotel – airport on way home.
+- Taxi/bus transfer for journeys between airport – hotel – airport.

 You will need to book 1x Hold Bag and 1x Ski Equipment on all flights.